Chart Color Schemes

 Cultural Diversity

-Hannans had a higher than average cultural diversity, with 12.4% speaking a language other than English at home and 25.5% born overseas.
-Christianity was the predominant religion in Hannans, accounting for 43.8%.
-Islam's representation was notable at 1.0%, compared to the regional figure of 1.0%.
+Hannans had above average cultural diversity, with 12.4% speaking a language other than English at home and 25.5% born overseas.
+Christianity was the main religion, comprising 43.8%.
+Islam's representation was slightly higher than Rest of WA, at 1.0%.

 Frequently Asked Questions - Diversity